 This is my life friends.

-I recognize I can’t control everything in my childs life, but if I don’t get some sanity at dinner time I will loose my mind.
+I recognize I can’t control everything in my child’s life, but if I don’t get some sanity at dinner time I will lose my mind.

 (I am pretty sure I have lost it several times before.)

 This is by far the easiest way to bring a little organized conversation to dinner time.
 I typed up a list of questions that I felt applied to my kids whom range from three to thirteen.
 If you want to print out my list for yourself, you can download a PDF file here.
 It would be easy to type up your own as well.

 I next cut up each question into strips and threw them in a jar.

 You don’t have to use a pretty jar.
 Use a tupperware.
 Throw them in a drawer.
 Anything to prevent you from throwing all the Barbie DVD’s in the backyard and then have huge remorse when it snows the next day.